Jeansen/cdmn/README.md

 Of course you can have the extension loaded automatically by adding the resource `URxvt*perl-ext-common: cdmn` to your .Xresources file.
 But I would not recommend it at the moment.

+## Using cdmn with wireless NICs
+Wireless is a bit of a speciality because there is no constant maximal rx/tx speed.
+The value is constantly evaluated and unfortunately not available via *sysfs* or *procfs*.
+Therefore cdmn uses `iw` as part of its calculation.
+Unfortunately this requires root privileges.
+To make thinks work, put the following in `/et/sudoers`:

+    <username> ALL = NOPASSWD: /sbin/iw

 # Default keysyms